rahul05ranjan/simpleWebscrap/README.md

 That's all

-# for any quesry contact me
+# for any query contact me
 tweet @rahul05ranjan

 If it useful press star